coderQoce/-rock-paper-scissors-game/README.md

-# -This are Python Games
+# -This are Python CLI/GUI Games
-This is an imitation of the games in python language